-After extensive discussion with stakeholders, the decision was made by the NYISO and its stakeholders decided to perform a scenario which models the retirement of all NYCA coal generation by year-end 2015.
-While the performance of any scenario in the RNA does not indicate that it will occur, stakeholders generally agreed that coal units have been under economic pressure due to the reduction in natural gas prices and the resulting impact on market prices.
+After extensive discussion with stakeholders, the decision was made by the NYISO to perform a resource adequacy scenario which models the retirement of all NYCA coal generation by year-end 2015.
+While the performance of any scenario in the RNA does not indicate that it will occur, stakeholders agreed that coal units have been under economic pressure due to the reduction in natural gas prices and the resulting impact on market prices.
 Other factors such as higher operating costs and additional costs anticipated due to future environmental regulations may contribute to coal plant retirements.